Saving Money and The Relationship

 The Marriage Penalty

 What is a marriage tax penalty?
-A marriage tax penalty occurs only with certain state tax returns and not with the IRS of federal income tax return.
+A marriage tax penalty occurs with certain state tax returns and generally not with the IRS or federal income tax return.
 For example, in a state that has the marriage tax penalty, when a couple files their state income tax return as married filing jointly they will pay more in state income taxes or have a higher effective tax rate compared to if they had filed their returns as two single taxpayers with the same amount of combined income.
+In most states, your filing status must match your IRS filing status and if you are married, you must file as married jointly or separately.

 The table below summarizes the 16 states with a marriage tax penalties plus those without a penalty or without income taxes.